Spontaneous CP Violation and Flavor Changing Neutral Currents in Minimal SO(10): Phenomenology

 This result is valid up to $o(\lambda^2)$.
 So similar to what we did before, assuming $|V_E^{eb}|,|V_E^{\mu b}|$ are extracted from cLFV processes, we can calculate all the elements in the $2\times 2$ top-left submatrix of $V_E$, using the unitarity relation of the first and second row, $|V_E^{ed}|^2+|V_E^{es}|^2+|V_E^{eb}|^2=1$ and $|V_E^{\mu d}|^2+|V_E^{\mu s}|^2+|V_E^{\mu b}|^2=1$.

-In summary, we have identified five direct experimental observables, as shown in left-hand side of Eq~\ref{clfvelements}, Eq~\ref{BNMFV}, and Eq~\ref{pelements}.
-They only depend on the absolute magnitudes of the elements of $V_E$, which can be parameterized by four free parameters.
-Therefore, if replacing $|V_E^{e b}|,|V_E^{\mu b}|, |V_E^{\tau b}|,$ and $|V_E^{\tau s}|$ in Eq~\ref{clfvelements} and Eq~\ref{BNMFV} by $|V_E^{ed}|,|V_E^{e s}|,|V_E^{\mu d}|,|V_E^{\mu s}|$, a concrete prediction emerges:
+In summary, we have identified five direct experimental observables, as shown on the left-hand side of Eq~\ref{clfvelements}, Eq~\ref{BNMFV}, and Eq~\ref{pelements}.
+They only depend on the absolute magnitudes of the elements of $V_E$, which can be parametrized by four free parameters.
+Therefore, if replacing $|V_E^{e b}|,|V_E^{\mu b}|, |V_E^{\tau b}|,$ and $|V_E^{\tau s}|$ in Eq~\ref{clfvelements} and Eq~\ref{BNMFV} by $|V_E^{ed}|,|V_E^{e s}|,|V_E^{\mu d}|,|V_E^{\mu s}|$, a concrete tree-level prediction emerges at leading order:

 where